A Website That Works is a Website that Produces Prospects

 Easy navigation is important.
 Intuitive menus and buttons are key.
 People need to see things where they expect to see them, so using modern platforms and site templates is an absolute must.

 Make sure your site is Mobile friendly.
 Navigate your own site on your phone.
 How does it look?
-Google Search Console identifies mobile optimization, and it is also reflected in the weekly site reports- particularly if there are any problems with mobile formatting.
+Google Search Console (which is one of the free tools we provide support for) identifies mobile optimization.
+Mobile friendliness is also reflected in the weekly site reports- particularly if there are any problems with mobile formatting.
 A large % of the traffic you want to capture starts on mobile devices, so this is very important.
 Your site needs to look good and work as intended across all devices and browsers- including mobile devices and tablets which increasingly represent a majority of the online interactions.

-A useful tool for finding potential performance problems is called a site audit.
+A useful tool for finding potential performance problems is called a site audit (provided in our General SEO module).
 Subscribers know that regular site audits are a staple of the platform, but if you’re new- this report summarizes potential errors on your site.
 Maybe the pages load too slowly, maybe you have broken links, or pages with no links to them.
-Maybe the SEO settings aren’t quite right.
-Site audit robots catch all of this stuff and your site should be audited regularly.
+Site audit robots catch all of this stuff and your site should be audited regularly so if there is an error somewhere, you find it before your potential customers do.

 Ok- the site looks good and it functions well.
 Let’s look at the other elements that are really important.